Hoshu-Dojo/hoshudojo.com/src/events/2024-07-06-goto-sensei-camp.md

 <section>
   <h2>Welcome to registration for the 2024 Hoshu Dojo Jodo Camp!</h2>

-  <p>This year will be Goto-Sensei's 10th trip to the Americas, and to honour the special anniversary we will be doing a
-    gasshuku-style event - an all-inclusive camp where we train, stay, eat, and socialize together.</p>
+  <p>This year will be Goto-Sensei's 11th trip to the Americas.
+Following the success of last year, we will be doing a gasshuku-style event - an all-inclusive camp where we train, stay, eat, and socialize together.</p>

-  <p>This year's camp will be held at Seattle University in Seattle, WA, from Thursday July 6th through Sunday July 9th, with
-    training across two and a half days from Friday through Sunday.
+  <p>This year's camp will be held again at Seattle University in Seattle, WA, from Friday July 5th through Monday July 8th, with training across two and a half days from Saturday through Monday.
 Both room and board will also be provided by Seattle U,  with the exception of the "formal" camp dinner on Saturday night held at Olmstead Restaurant.
 There will be several options of rooms available with differing price ranges.
 While staying at Seattle U is not required, it is highly encouraged.
 Food is available at the university even if you are not staying there - but will need to be pre-registered.</p>

-  <p>Read on for more information about the camp, including the seminar schedule, accommodiation, meals, and parking.</p>
+  <p>Read on for more information about the camp, including the seminar schedule, accommodation, meals, and parking.</p>

   <p>We look forward to seeing you in July!</p>
 </section>